 My next visit to Cornwall in July was an eventful one.
 We arranged our first meeting with the traditional witch and partner by the promenade of Penzance.
 He had suggested this in a letter and included a print of his photographs.
 I instantly recognized them as they walked towards us as both were tall with bright blonde hair.
 We greeted them both with a kiss and conversed a while before they suggested we visit their apartment.

 The apartment was part of a period property and had spacious rooms.
 The traditional witch was a talented artist and we were shown some of his artwork.
 His partner was not interested in Paganism but had good knowledge of business promotion and ideas to market the traditional witch’s talents.
 She spoke of transgender modelling sites that were lucrative when connecting with male clients and I was intrigued as this was a ‘scene’ I knew little about.
 The traditional witch was also a gifted writer and corresponded well in his letters and emails, but in person he did not converse well.
+It was interesting to discover that the traditional witch was also born and raised in Kent like myself.
 His partner spoke continuously giving the impression that she was the dominant one in their relationship.
 When the traditional witch did converse, I learnt about his relationship with the elderly man at the Conference.
 He did not wish to continue as a member of the magical group as the elderly man did not agree with his future gender change.
 This was a disappointment as it was the group I had hoped to join, but the traditional witch had plans to set up a magical group of his own in the future.
 We conversed easily with the traditional witch and all seemed well so further arrangements were made for them to visit Tintagel during our holiday.

 After returning home, I contemplated the development of a close friendship with a male who wished to be female.
 I discussed the matter with my husband as I was concerned it could affect the friendship.
 He thought that had to trying in order to find out.